 However, most governments are insisting on using woven cotton.
 And I can also confirm that woven cotton is definitely easiest to sew.

 The number of layers

-For breathability, I would suggest one layer.
+For breathability, one layer is most comfortable.
 I wore my mask for an hour and one layer was already a challenge for me.
 I felt a bit cramped.

 Elastic or ribbons

 To hold the mask to your face, you can either sew on elastics that hook behind your ears, or that go all the way around the back of your head.
-Elastic is easy and fast to attach, but elastic might not withstand high temperatures when you wash the mask, and if you are not making it for someone in your house, a ribbon is more likely to fit.
+Elastic is easy and fast to attach, but elastic might not withstand high temperatures when you wash the mask.
+If you are not making it for someone in your house, a ribbon is more likely to fit.

 Choose a pattern

 If you look at the patterns that are going around, there are the “duck’s beak” pattern and the “rectangular-pleated” pattern, with a couple of variations.

 In this post I’m explaining the “folded rectangular” pattern.
 This one is constructed like surgical masks and I think this is what health workers would like to wear.
 A finished mask is 4.5 inch to 7 inches.

 The rectangular pleated face mask pattern: 2 layers with an opening for a filter.